-5.1.1 Door adjustment
+5.1.2 Door adjustment

 In order for your stove to burn at its best efficiency, the door must provide a perfect seal with the firebox.
 Therefore, the gasket should be inspected periodically making sure to obtain an air tight fit.
 Airtightness can be improved with a simple latch mechanism adjustment.
+To increase the pressure on the gasket, remove one washer (A).
+To reduce pressure on the door, when putting a new door gasket for example, put two washers.
 To adjust: